mmvergara/solidifying-javascript-foundations/src/content/blog/this.md

 pubDate: "Feb 01 2025"
 ---

+This is it, the infamous `this` keyword in JavaScript.

 The value of `this` is determined by how a function is called, not where it's defined.
 This is what the ECMAScript spec calls "runtime binding."
 Think of it like a game of hot potato whoever's holding the potato (calling the function) determines what `this` becomes.

 Here's a tricky example that often confuses us developers.